VladThodo/verilog-pid/README.md

-# verilog-pid
+# Verilog PID controller
- Verilog PID controller
+ This was developed as part of my Bachelor's diploma priject.